Updated on: 11/12/2019

 This just gives us some insight on the potential long-term effects that can be caused by abuse on a child’s brain, even if the abuse does not involve actual physical trauma.

-More Studies on the Subject
+More Studies on Brain Injury

-Eighty (80) percent of a child’s brain cells develop through the first two years of their lifetime, which means the early part of their child hood is the most fragile time for brain development and potential damage.
+Eighty (80) percent of a child’s brain cells develop through the first two years of their lifetime, which means the early part of their child hood is the most fragile time for brain development and potential brain damage.
 And as we’ve found out, that also includes emotional trauma.

 Additional research has been done on the topic of brain injuries as a result of emotional abuse in the past, though additional studies are needed to supplement the past findings.
 However, there is evidence to suggest that there are further reaching effects of emotional abuse in children.